PukPukov/gst/README.md

-Universal yet blazing-fast way to handle placeholders in strings in Java.
+Universal and efficient way to handle placeholders in strings in Java.

 ### It can be simple...